 Originally a disused New Zealand Railways bus garage, the Arts Centre was established in 1989 to provide a venue for artists and craftspeople to exhibit and sell their work.
 Over the years the Centre has grown and developed, overseen by architect Mark Southcombe, into the purpose-built facility it is today.

 Each year around 15,000 people visit the Arts Centre to participate in a wide range of workshops and classes, view exhibitions of art, visit the Saturday Craft Market and check out the excellent range of art supplies at Left Bank Art Supplies.
-The Centre is also home to the Amitabha Buddhists, the Wanganui Potters’ Society, SeniorNet, the Creative Space Trust and the Whanganui Young Strings Orchestra.
+The Centre is also home to the Amitabha Buddhists, the Wanganui Potters’ Society, SeniorNet and Creative Space Trust.

 If you are looking for a venue in the heart of the Whanganui’s Creative Riverfront precinct, the Arts Centre exhibition spaces and Awa Room are fully accessible and available for hire at a very reasonable cost.